kennethrrosen/qubes-for-journalists/README.md

 1. Read the Wiki.
 Do this first.
 (Read time: ~30 minutes.)
 2. Consider, then choose, your threat model.
 (Read time: ~15 minutes.)
 3. Follow the threat model best-practices and assoicated guides (Implementation time: varies.)
-* to journalists under threat of violence, surveillance or other immediate danger, I will provide help in implementing your threat model mitigations
+* to journalists under threat of violence, surveillance or other immediate danger, I will provide free assistance in implementing your threat model mitigations

 Remember: you can go as deep into digital and personal security as any internet rabbit hole.
 Take those steps which allow you to continue you work with a peace of mind, making you more aware of common pitfalls and adversareal tactics, and limit any distractions or obstacles to getting and publishing the story.